sarbbottam/today-i-learned/README.md

 ``js

 Note the `true` flag passed as the 3rd argument, in the last statement. `true` identifies it to be `capture` phase.

+## remove all the untracked files

+`git clean -fd` will remove all the untracked files